ColinLeung-NiloCat/UnityURP-BillboardLensFlareShader/README.md

  3. Create a new Quad GameObject in scene
  4. drag the material in step(1) into Quad's MeshRenderer's material slot
  5. make sure you have turn on "need depth texture"
  5. Done!
-Now this Quad GameObject should always look at camera, and will fadeout smoothly when "block" by scene objects
+Now this Quad GameObject should always look at camera, and will fadeout smoothly when "blocked" by scene objects

 Editor environment requirement
 -----------------------